Joey305/autodock-WEBSERVER/README.md

 pip install -r requirements.txt
 ```

-Notes:

-- `requirements.txt` covers the Flask app and test dependencies currently tracked in the repo.
-- External tools such as `obabel` and `vina` are not installed by `pip install -r requirements.txt`.
+`requirements.txt` covers the Flask application and currently tracked test dependencies.
+External executables such as `obabel` and `vina` are installed separately.
-- If you plan to run `2a_PDB2PDBQTbatch.py` directly, you may also need to install `gemmi` and optionally `meeko`.

 ## Environment Configuration

-This project includes a sample environment file at `.env.example`.
+The repository includes a sample environment file at `.env.example`.

 ### 1. Copy the template